Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 69.md

 ### Some plugin installations need a Jenkins restart

-### - Choose the option: "Restart Jenkins when installation is complete and no jobs are running"
+### *Choose the option: "Restart Jenkins when installation is complete and no jobs are running"

-### - Wait for Jenkins to restart and re-login
+### *Wait for Jenkins to restart and re-login

 ```bash
 Step 6: Final Check